NYULibraries/eluna-2019-devday-advanced-workshop/README.md

 ### Other local requirements

+-- this section is super confused/confusing.
+What will actually be done in the workshop: running things locally or in a Docker container?
+If locally, you should just include installation instructions.

 Many applications that you would need to do can now be run in the Docker container instead of on your local machine.
-However, there may be some processes that it would be more convenient to run locally.
+However, there may be some processes that would be more convenient to run locally.
 For example, you may want to run the development environment locally instead.
-To do this, I recommend installing `Node` to an LTS version.
+To do this, I recommend installing `Node` to an LTS version (???????).
 For better forward-compatibility, I have enforced a version requirement `>=8`.
 We'll also need these dependencies locally installed in order to properly run the Cypress GUI.

 Recommended installation:
 * Node (>= version 8)